-Oxford college recommends removal of Rhodes statue
+Oxford college recommends removal of Cecil Rhodes statue

 LONDON (AP) — The governing body of Oxford University’s Oriel College has recommended the removal of a statue of Victorian imperialist Cecil Rhodes that has long been the target of protests — though it won’t be taken down immediately.

-The college’s governors say they have “voted to launch an independent Commission of Inquiry into the key issues surrounding the Rhodes statue. “
+The college’s governors met Wednesday and said they had “voted to launch an independent Commission of Inquiry into the key issues surrounding the Rhodes statue.”

-In a statement, the body, made up of faculty, said they had “expressed their wish to remove the statue of Cecil Rhodes” and a plaque to him, adding that “this is what they intend to convey to the Independent Commission of Inquiry.”
+In a statement, Oriel College’s governing body, made up of faculty, said they had “expressed their wish to remove the statue of Cecil Rhodes” and a plaque to him, adding that “this is what they intend to convey to the Independent Commission of Inquiry.”

+Rhodes made a fortune in the late 19th century from gold and diamond mines where miners labored in brutal conditions.
+He was an education benefactor whose legacy includes Oxford University’s prestigious Rhodes scholarships, which have been awarded to international students for over a century.

+His statue was removed from the University of Cape Town in South Africa in 2015 after students led a “Rhodes Must Fall” campaign.

 The statue will stay up until the inquiry finishes its work later this year.